 We use a contracting process at the start of each semester, which is designed to keep the focus on our training objectives and the interns’ training needs, integrating these with CAPS’ overall mission.

-The intern and the Training Director use a series of individual meetings to develop a weekly schedule specifying general responsibilities as well as those unique to each intern.
-We attempt to establish a contract for a commitment of 40 hours per week.
+Each intern and the Training Director collaborate to develop a weekly schedule specifying general responsibilities as well as those unique to each intern.
+We establish a contract for a commitment of 40 hours per week, with occasional flexibility.

 In a typical week, each intern can expect to:

 - Provide 10-12 hours of therapy (individual, group, workshops, and possibly couples)